-This fall, Penn State Cooperative Extension has been working deeply within a local watershed community in the Lower Susquehanna region, helping to craft its vision for the future.
+This fall, Penn State Extension has been working deeply within a local watershed community in the Lower Susquehanna region, helping to craft its vision for the future.

 Those interested in becoming a new Master Well Owner volunteer can now be trained through a new online module!

 ‘Discovery Watersheds’ are small watersheds in which resources are targeted to enhance conservation efforts and ultimately solve problems related to agricultural nonpoint pollution.

 A study of calf milk pasteurization on six farms in central Pennsylvania.

 Data regarding antibiotics in dairy products and meat has been monitored and of concern for many years, but recently government agencies, medical personnel, and consumers have place much more interest in this public health issue.